ahmedmamdouh886/ecommerce-crud/README.md

 ## You can run the command below for software metrics

-#### This will give you some insights in software metrics such as LCOM, Cyclomatic Complexity and more.
+#### This will give you some insights in software metrics and quality such as LCOM, Cyclomatic Complexity and more.
 ```bash
 docker-compose exec app php ./vendor/bin/phpmetrics --report-html=myreport <project-folder-to-analyze>
 ```